This page was last updated on February 23, 2022.

-- Campgrounds: Upper Pines Campground is open at half capacity, and Wawona Horse Camp is open.
-Other campgrounds are currently closed.
-For the latest information on campgrounds, see the Yosemite National Park website.
+- Campgrounds: For the latest information on campground status and reservations, see the Yosemite National Park website.

 Bringing Yosemite to You

 Explore and learn about the park from afar!
-For even more ways to stay connected to the park, check out our blog for ways to experience Yosemite from wherever you are, follow us on social media and sign up to stay in touch with us via email.
+For even more ways to stay connected to the park, check out our latest naturalist videos, follow us on social media and sign up to stay in touch with us via email.

 Thank you for your patience and support.
 We’ll update this page as the situation and our plans evolve.